Rules for operating agreements between Brazil...

 Refined white sugar packed in 50-kg bags represents less than 5% of sugar shipments out of Brazil.
 The Paranaguá-Antonina port complex, followed by Recife and São Sebastião, handled the most significant bagged sugar volumes in recent years.

-The national waterway transport agency (ANTAQ) reported that, in 2020, sugar exported by Brazil reached nearly 29 mmt, a port handling and exports world record for the commodity.
+The National Waterway Transport Agency (ANTAQ) reported that 2020 sugar exported by Brazil reached nearly 29 mmt, a port handling and export world record for the commodity.
 About 1.4 mmt of the volume exported comprised white sugar in bags, transported mainly in 20′ containers, with a smaller fraction carried as general cargo.

 Since COVID-19 hit the world and heated demand for consumer supplies, unbalancing the availability of boxes, causing port congestions and hiking freight rates, increasing volumes of refined sugar in bags, which were usually carried in shipping containers, are being shipped out of Brazil as breakbulk in bulk carriers.
 This method used to be the norm in traditional ports, such as Santos and Paranaguá, until the turn of this century, when the first terminals specialised in the handling of sugar were built – and eventually replaced shipments of sugar in bags with sugar in bulk, making loading operations much faster and efficient.